 Sexual and other harassment

 In accordance with university policy, complaints of harassment, sexual or otherwise, and allegations of scholarly misconduct are directed to the appropriate offices authorized to address them.
-Complaints involving discrimination, harassment or sexual misconduct are reported to the Office of Institutional Equity, while allegations of scholarly misconduct are reported to the Committee on Academic Misconduct or the Office of Research Compliance.
-Workplace complaints may be reported to Employee and Labor Relations or via the university's
+Complaints involving discrimination, harassment or sexual misconduct are reported to the Civil Rights Compliance Office, while allegations of scholarly misconduct are reported to the Committee on Academic Misconduct or the Office of Research Compliance.
+Workplace complaints may be reported to Employee and Labor Relations or via the university's Anonymous Reporting Line.

 Graduate and Professional Student Ombudsperson

 Students are also encouraged to contact the Ombuds for graduate and professional students if they experience conflicts or problems.
-Currently, Dr. Campos-Astorkiza serves as the Ombuds for graduate and professional students, and she can be reached via email or (614) 292-4252.
+Currently, Dr. Campos-Astorkiza serves as the Ombuds for graduate and professional students, and she can be reached at gradombuds@osu.edu or (614) 292-4252.
 The graduate and professional student (GPS) ombudsperson is an independent, confidential, neutral, and informal resource for all graduate and professional students for resolving issues and conflicts, and for exploring options and making important decisions.
 The primary mission of the GPS ombudsperson is to support graduate and professional students in addressing issues and challenges they may face in their academic and professional careers at OSU.
 The GPS ombudsperson addresses issues and challenges that students may face with faculty and advisors, within their programs or within the university at large, with the goal of supporting a positive learning and work environment and advancing fairness and equity for graduate and professional students.
-Please see the Office of the Ombudsman website for more information.
+More information about the Graduate Student Ombuds can be found on the Ombuds website.

 Graduate Associates